PrimeSolar/docs/README.md

     <br clear="left"/>

 6. Integration Unit sends data in JSON format to Assessment Unit using SQL-query.
 7. Assessment Unit sends response with processed data to Control Unit.
+Manager gets real estate assessment report, manually adjusts the assessment method if necessary, and additionally analyzes real estate parameters.
+8. After processing an application for purchase, sale or lease of real estate Control Unit sends to Client Unit the response to the client's request with deal options.

 ### Roadmap
 #### Common